60dimension/IELTS-Vocabularies/Vocabulary02.md

 For three years, I have probed understanding.

-I`d like to join an aerobics class to improve my fitness.
+I'd like to join an aerobics class to improve my fitness.

 He instructed staff to shred sensitive documents.

-Her version contradicted her daughter`s.
+Her version contradicted her daughter's.

 No one knows for sure why adolescence is unique to humans.